JohnXLivingston/peertube-plugin-livechat/README.md

 If checked, the chat will be loaded as soon as you are on the video page.

+### Chats are only available for local videos

+Peertube is a federated service.
+Plugins are only available on the server you are browsing.
+So, if you are watching a remote video, only you will have the webchat, not users from remote instances.
+Therefore, this options is checked by default and prevent displaying a webchat for remote videos.

 ### Activate chat for all lives

 The chat will be available for all Peertube Live on your instance.
+This is the main purpose of this plugin: providing a chatting experience to user watching a live video.

 ### Activate chat for all non-lives